 Under Alternative C, trail construction/expansion would include an accessible boardwalk to Hansen Farm, including a loop.
 Portions of the existing trail that would be widened for an accessible boardwalk run very close to a large wetland and the route contains approximately 1300' of hydric soil.
 The trail has boardwalk in this area that would be widened approximately 6' to meet accessibility standards.
-This alternative also includes creating a trail from East Bay to West Bay along an old roadway.
-The trail would deviate from the old roadway, when needed, to avoid wetlands and hydric soils.
+This alternative also includes creating a primitive trail from East Bay to West Bay along an old roadway.
+The trail would deviate from the old roadway, when needed, to avoid wetlands and hydric soils, however a minor amount of wetland soils may be impacted.
 Executive Order (EO) 11990 (Wetland Protection) requires Federal agencies "...to avoid to the extent possible the long and short-term adverse impacts associated with the destruction or modification of wetlands and to avoid direct or indirect support of new construction in wetlands wherever there is a practical alternative...".
 Director's Order No. 77-1, Wetland Protection, exempts activities that impact less than 1/10 acre of wetlands where the purpose is for scenic overlooks, and foot/bicycle trails or boardwalks.
 It is expected that less than 1/10 acre would be disturbed under this alternative.
+If final placement of the East-West trail indicates that it is not possible to stay below 1/10 acre, additional compliance would be needed.

 A very short segment of the main trail on Sand Island passes through hydric or very poorly drained soil.
 Currently there are sections of two foot wide boardwalk along wet sections of the trail.
 This project would result in the boardwalk along this section (approx. 1300') being widened from approximately two feet to approximately six feet.
+A primitive trail would be established along an old roadway to reconnect East and West Bay.
+There are two wetlands near or along the route.
+The trail would be re-routed to avoid wetlands, however, a very short segment may need to cross an intermittent beaver flowage.